 src attribute; while you're at it, consider trying the HTML5

-Elements which should not be used anymore
+Elements that should not be used anymore

 b, i, u

 Exercise discretion when choosing which of these elements to use.
 Some development-oriented pages advise simply replacing